top of page

 Genre: Action|Thriller|History

 In a small village town, old Kenzo Arinaga, a revered swordsmith and ronin (masterless samurai) who fought many wars in the tumultuous Sengoku period, is on his deathbed.
 His only wish is for his son, Kichiro, to retrieve the very unique Tachi sword that his forefathers had passed down from generation to generation before it was stolen by the vicious warlord, daimyo Jun'Ichi Doiuchi.
 Just a few miles up in the hills overlooking Kichiro's village, lives a nameless African swordsman, an acquaintance of old Kenzo.
 Some believe that it's Yasuke, the black samurai who served under daimyo Oda Nobunaga and was present during the Honno-ji Incident, Oda's forced suicide at the hands of his own general, Akechi Mitsuhide, on 21 June 1582.
-But others believe that Yasuke already met his fate after his capture many years ago, and the African in the hills is just a reclusive.
+But others believe that Yasuke already met his fate after his capture many years ago, and the African in the hills is simply a recluse.

 DOROBOposter.jpg